The Waterfall Methodology for Software Development Project Management

 However, the rise of dynamic market conditions and the need for rapid adaptation suggest a shift towards more flexible, iterative methodologies like Agile.
 In response, we can expect further integrations of Waterfall with Agile practices, creating hybrid models that balance structured planning with adaptability.

-The increasing influence of AI and machine learning in project management also presents an opportunity for enhancing the Waterfall model.
-These technologies could aid in better risk assessment, more accurate requirement analysis, and efficient resource management, potentially mitigating some of the traditional limitations of Waterfall.
+The increasing influence of AI and machine learning in project management also presents an opportunity to enhance the Waterfall model.
+These technologies could aid in better risk assessment, more accurate requirement analysis, and efficient resource management, potentially mitigating some of the waterfall’s traditional limitations.

 In summary, while the Waterfall model may see reduced dominance in fields like software development, its core principles will continue to influence project management practices.
 Its future lies in adaptation and integration with other methodologies and technologies, catering to the diverse needs of various industries.